 Other sights in Porto

 After visiting Palácio da Bolsa, there are plenty of other things to do in this beautiful Portuguese city.
-Maybe you fancy a boat tour along the famous six bridges on the Douro river?
+Maybe you fancy a boat tour along the famous six bridges on the Douro River?
 Or walk across the river to Vila Nova de Gaia and discover the Port houses and the cable cart.
+The city is also known for its stunning miradouros, so check out the best viewpoints in Porto!
 For a complete guide to Porto, please click here to read more.

 Where to stay